apptainer/singularity-userdocs/oci_runtime.rst

 .. code-block:: none

-	$ sudo singularity oci create -b /var/tmp/lolcow lolcow
+	$ sudo singularity oci create -b /var/tmp/busybox busybox1

-In this example, the filesystem bundle is located in the directory ``/var/tmp/lolcow`` - i.e., the mount point identified above with respect to 'OCI mounting'.
+In this example, the filesystem bundle is located in the directory ``/var/tmp/busybox`` - i.e., the mount point identified above with respect to 'OCI mounting'.
 The ``config.json`` file, along with the ``rootfs`` and ``overlay`` filesystems, are all employed in the bootstrap process.
-The instance is named ``lolcow`` in this example.
+The instance is named ``busybox1`` in this example.

 .. note::

 	The outcome of this creation request is truly a container **instance**.
 Multiple instances of the same container can easily be created by simply changing the name of the instance upon subsequent invocation requests.

-The ``state`` of the container instance can be determined via ``$ sudo singularity oci state lolcow``:
+The ``state`` of the container instance can be determined via ``$ sudo singularity oci state busybox``:

 .. code-block:: json

 	{
 	"ociVersion": "1.0.1-dev",
-		"id": "lolcow",
+	"id": "busybox1",
 	"status": "created",
-		"pid": 3759,
+	"pid": 6578,
-		"bundle": "/var/tmp/lolcow",
+	"bundle": "/var/tmp/busybox",
-		"createdAt": 1553794727524020213,
+	"createdAt": 1554389921452964253,
-		"attachSocket": "/var/run/singularity/instances/root/lolcow/attach.sock",
+	"attachSocket": "/var/run/singularity/instances/root/busybox1/attach.sock",
-		"controlSocket": "/var/run/singularity/instances/root/lolcow/control.sock"
+	"controlSocket": "/var/run/singularity/instances/root/busybox1/control.sock"
 	}

 ..
-TODO Confirmm the above is OCI stnadrads compliant ^^^
+TODO Confirmm the above is OCI standards compliant ^^^

-Whereas the above is provided via the OCI command group, container instances created in this fashion are still known to Singularity - for example:
+Whereas the above is provided via the OCI command group, container instances created in this fashion are still 'known' to Singularity - for example:

 .. code-block:: none

 	$ sudo singularity instance list
 	INSTANCE NAME    PID      IMAGE
-	lolcow           3759     /var/tmp/lolcow/var/tmp/lolcow/rootfs
-	lolcow2          4014     /var/tmp/lolcow/var/tmp/lolcow/rootfs
-	lolcow3          3938     /var/tmp/lolcow/var/tmp/lolcow/rootfs
+	busybox1         6578     /var/tmp/busybox/var/tmp/busybox/rootfs

-Because these three instances are owned by ``root``, use of ``sudo`` is *required* here.
+Because these instances are owned by ``root``, use of ``sudo`` is *required* here.

 .. note::

 	"A container instance is a persistent and isolated version of the container image that runs in the background."
 The section on :ref:`Running Services <running_services>` details Singularity's ``instance`` command, and provides various examples.

 The ``create`` command has a number of options available.
-Of these, real-time logging to a file is likely to be of particular value.
+Of these, real-time logging to a file is likely to be of particular value - e.g., in deployments where auditing requirements exist.

 ..
 TODO - illustrate use of cgroups